YehudaGold/context-component/README.md

 const otherComponent = ({toggleTheme, theme}) =>
     <div className={theme} onClick={toggleTheme} />;

-const mapStateToProps = state => ({theme: state.theme}),
+const mapContextToProps = context =>
-      mapActionToProps = actions => ({toggleTheme: actions.toggleTheme});
+    ({theme: context.theme, toggleTheme: context.toggleTheme});

-export default ThemeContext.connect(mapStateToProps, mapActionToProps)(otherComponent);
+export default ThemeContext.connect(mapContextToProps)(otherComponent);
 ```
-The class `connect` HOC takes tree optional parameters:
+The class `connect` HOC takes two parameters:

-* mapStateToProps - callback with two parameters `state` and `ownProps` and return object of props, enabling you to transform rename and pick the relevant values from the context.
+* mapContextToProps - callback with two parameters `context` and `ownProps`, and return object of props.
+Enabling you to transform rename and pick the relevant values from the context.
-* mapActionToProps - callback with two parameters `actions` and `ownProps` and return object of props, enabling you to transform rename and pick the relevant method's from the context.
-* options - options object with the keys:
+* options - optional options object with the keys:
     * memo - memorize the component to not rerender if there aren't changes to props or context (shallow compare), defaulted to true.
     * forwardRef - forward the ref prop to the WrappedComponent ref, defaulted to false.
 ---